Are massage and reflexology safe in pregnancy?

 How often should I have a prenatal treatment?

 I get asked this a lot about all sorts of massage, and my answer is usually “it depends”!
-I've seen some women almost every week of their pregnancy, as they've had such problems with back and leg pains.
-Some women come a few times through their pregnancy, and some women come for a treat in the first couple of weeks of maternity leave.
+I've seen some clients almost every week of their pregnancy, as they've had such problems with back and leg pains.
+Some clients come a few times through their pregnancy, and some clients come for a treat in the first couple of weeks of maternity leave.
 Obviously if you get benefit from the treatment then I would encourage you to come as much as possible to maximise the benefit.

 Do you massage my bump?